Medicaid Qualification in Alabama is Difficult

-Trying to complete a Medicaid application during a medical crisis – well, the stress is off-the-charts.
+The Stress of trying to complete a Medicaid application during a medical crisis is off-the-charts.

-We’ve helped many clients through the Medicaid Qualification and application process.
+Qualification is difficult and so is filling out the Medicaid application.
+Over the years, we have helped many families through the Medicaid Qualification and application process.
 One thing has become crystal clear: planning ahead is much, much better for everyone than trying to go through the Medicaid eligibility process during an emergency.

 Elderly and disabled applicants who seek to qualify for Medicaid benefits to cover nursing home care must meet the following requirements: